-1 Conducting commercial transactions identified the nature of the transaction. undertaken sufficient searches and inquiries to investigate any relevant issues of title to real or personal property. drafted documents, had them executed, and (if necessary) certified, stamped and registered, according to law and good practice. obtained or given any necessary consents to, or notifications of, the transaction required by law. selected a structure that will achieve the client's objectives. drafted all documents required to set up the structure (including establishing any discrete entities that will form part of the structure).
-2 Setting up commercial structures had the documents executed and (if necessary) certified, stamped and registered, according to law and good practice. informed the client of any continuing obligations in relation to the structure, and, where the structure involves a corporation, of the continuing obligations of the company and its officers.
-3 Dealing with loans and securities identified one or more types of financial arrangements and securities available to the borrower and lender. informed the borrower and lender of their immediate, continuing, and potential liabilities under any proposed financing and security arrangements. drafted loan or security documents which reflect the agreement between lender and borrower. had the loan or security documents executed and (if necessary) stamped and registered, according to law and good practice.
-4 Advising on revenue law and practice identified in a general way the possible revenue implications of the client's proposed commercial venture or arrangement. referred the client to experts for more comprehensive or detailed advice, where appropriate.
+1 Conducting commercial transactions

+- identified the nature of the transaction. - undertaken sufficient searches and inquiries to investigate any relevant issues of title to real or personal property. - drafted documents, had them executed, and (if necessary) certified, stamped and registered, according to law and good practice. - obtained or given any necessary consents to, or notifications of, the transaction required by law. - selected a structure that will achieve the client's objectives. - drafted all documents required to set up the structure (including establishing any discrete entities that will form part of the structure).

+2 Setting up commercial structures

+- had the documents executed and (if necessary) certified, stamped and registered, according to law and good practice. - informed the client of any continuing obligations in relation to the structure, and, where the structure involves a corporation, of the continuing obligations of the company and its officers. - identified one or more types of financial arrangements and securities available to the borrower and lender. - informed the borrower and lender of their immediate, continuing, and potential liabilities under any proposed financing and security arrangements.